-Getting work experience while travelling – who wouldn’t?!
-While it presents lots of opportunities and advantages, there are additional factors to think about.
+Getting work experience while travelling for example music festivals, teaching English, copywriting presents lots of opportunities and advantages, there are many factors to consider

 When is the best time to work abroad?